Optimize long tasks

 The main thread is where most tasks run in the browser, and where almost all JavaScript you write is executed.

 The main thread can only process one task at a time.
-Any task that takes longer than 50 milliseconds counts as a long task.
-If the user tries to interact with the page during a long task or a rendering update, the browser must wait to handle that interaction, causing latency.
+Any task that takes longer than 50 milliseconds is a long task.
+For tasks that exceed 50 milliseconds, the task's total time minus 50 milliseconds is known as the task's blocking period.

 A visualization of a single long task versus that same task broken up into five shorter tasks.